Trevor Potter: Career

 Potter's government experience also includes service as assistant general counsel of the United States Federal Communications Commission (FEC) (1984–1985) and attorney with the United States Department of Justice (1982–1984).
 He served as General Counsel to the 2000 and 2008 Presidential campaigns of John McCain and Deputy General Counsel to the George H. W. Bush 1988 campaign.

-In 2002, Potter co-founded the Campaign Legal Center, a nonpartisan organization dedicated to promoting transparent and accountable government.
+In 2002, Potter co-founded Campaign Legal Center, a nonpartisan nonprofit organization dedicated to solving the wide range of challenges facing American democracy.
 The organization has been at the forefront of legal battles to enforce campaign finance laws and disclosure requirements.

 Potter gained national attention for his legal guidance to comedian Stephen Colbert during the creation of the "Americans for a Better Tomorrow, Tomorrow" Super-PAC in 2011.
 Through humor and satire, Colbert and Potter highlighted the issues surrounding Super PACs and the role of money in politics.
 The Colbert Reports segments on "Super PACs" were recognized in 2011 with a Peabody Award for parody reporting as an "innovative means of teaching American viewers about the landmark court decision".
 Reflecting on the experience in 2015, Potter said, "I was his lawyer for the venture, which meant I did everything from drafting a Federal Election Commission Advisory Opinion Request to accompanying Colbert to hearings.
 I even figured out how to make the money "disappear" from public view when the PAC was closing.
 (Hint: It's not that hard.) ...
 The final takeaway from my work with Colbert was a sense of the enormous and detrimental impact Citizens United has had on our campaigns and elections."
 Speaking in 2014, Potter said:

 [Colbert] was able to show America the loopholes (or "loop-chasms" as he called them) in the laws designed to regulate coordination between candidates and supposedly "independent" groups.
 By having his own Super PAC and 501(c)(4), Stephen could evolve right alongside the campaigns—or often be a step ahead of them.
 His understanding of the possibilities inherent in the legal confusion was keen enough to discover and exploit absurd legalities before it became clear that actual candidates and political activists were doing the same thing.